JingHuangLab/AFEXplorer-min/README.md

   Such situation is beyond my expertise: AFExplore requires that the entire AF2 graph (which is huge) to be loaded ready for reverse mode gradient computation.
 - <del> As a DL amateur, I can hardly keep track of all DL methods in the field that may share similarities to AFExplore.
-The following two works are the references that I found to be most relavent to what is presented here.
+The following two works are the references that I found to be most relevant to what is presented here.
   1. [AF-Profile](https://github.com/patrickbryant1/AFProfile): Very interesting work on improving AF-Multimer predictions by adding a bias to the input and train against a pLDDT loss.
 This work provides technical